Ma1kaveli/laravel-ucoa-template/README.md

 ---

-# 🧩 Use-Case Oriented Architecture (DDD-inspired) for Laravel
+# 🧩 Use-Case Oriented Architecture or simply UCOA (DDD-inspired) for Laravel

-This repository demonstrates a **Use-Case Oriented Architecture** for Laravel applications.
+This repository demonstrates a **UCOA** for Laravel applications.
 The approach is inspired by **DDD**, **Clean Architecture**, and **Hexagonal principles**, but adapted to be **practical, scalable, and Laravel-friendly**.

 The main idea is simple: